Azure/OpenDatasetsNotebooks/README.md

 Detailed API references are available [here](https://docs.microsoft.com/en-us/python/api/azureml-opendatasets/?view=azure-ml-py).

-## Known issues
-* Some datasets have limitations on time range for each access using Pandas, to avoid long response time or memory errors.
-But you can find ways to load more in the tutorials if you have a powerful machine and accept longer loading time.
-* enrich_customer_data_*() methods can be slow when there are a lot of distinct latitude + longitude to join with.
-One way for optimize is to reduce the distinct count in customer data.

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a